 In order to prevent document damage resulting from water intrusion, Rhenus subjects the material to be restored to a freeze-drying process that is comprised of two main stages:

 As a preparatory step, the documents are flash-frozen in a Rhenus-owned deep-freeze facility.
-Then they will be transported to the freeze-drying plants of Rhenus Data Office GmbH to undergo restoration treatment.
+Then they will be transported to our freeze-drying vacuum chambers to undergo restoration treatment.

 Thanks to the use of state-of-the-art communications technology, the equipment employed by Rhenus is at all times safeguarded against unforeseen downtimes so that power outage and other incidents will not be an issue.
 The facilities are provided with an automated malfunction detection and alarm system working in tandem with an emergency power supply.
 This allows continuous operation and ensures that the cold chain will not be broken until the dry-freezing process has been successfully completed.